blippy/bennett/myvm/README.md

 12 BNZ offset
 13 BRA offset
 14 BAL Rx, Ry

+Supplemental:
 15 SYS  offset \ make a system call
 16 BLTZ offset \ branch on less than or equal to 0
-17 BGTZ offset \ branch on greater than or equal to 0
+17 BGTZ offset \ branch on greater than or equal to 0 18 DAT \ doesn't do anything.
+It's just a marker to signify the end of code
 ```

 Instructions 15 onwards were added by M Carter.
 They are understood by asm.p6, disasm.p6 and vam. vc does not generate them, nor does asm or disasm understand them